SD Sarriana: History

 Founded in 1968, Sarriana only played regional football until 2008, when the club ceased activities for a year.
 They returned to an active status in the following year, now named Sarria Sociedad Deportiva.

 Back to their previous name in 2013, Sarriana achieved a first-ever promotion to Tercera Federación in May 2023.
+In July 2025, after a one-year spell in Segunda Federación, the club reached a collaboration agreement with CD Lugo to "establish a competitive pathway for young footballers" from the latter club.